 Sphagnum moss is a tiny, star-shaped plant that grows on the surface of the soil in a bog or swamp.
 It thrives in New Zealand, Chile, Greenland, Canada and other regions.
-It is carefully and sustainably harvested to ensure regeneration, a cycle which typically takes 5-6 years.
+It is carefully and sustainably harvested to ensure regeneration, a cycle that typically takes 5-6 years.
 It is also known as peat moss, although that term can also refer to a different product.

 WillGro moss is a high quality, lightweight, naturally sterile sphagnum moss from Chile.
 An excellent blend for most orchids, including Phalaenopsis, Dendrobiums and Oncidiums and more.
-WillGro Moss helps accelerate growth and reduce shock when repotting seedlings such as Cattleyas, Phalaenopsis, Oncidiums and Dendrobiums.
+WillGro Moss helps accelerate growth and reduce shock when repotting seedlings such as Cattleyas, Phalaenopsis, Oncidiums, and Dendrobiums.
 Holds 20 times its weight in water.
 Sphagnum moss is an excellent soil amendment!

 Before using, place moss in a container of water to allow it to rehydrate completely.
 Use hands to squeeze excess water out.
-When potting, do not pack moss into pot too tightly.
+When potting, do not pack moss into the pot too tightly.
 The tighter the moss is packed, the less water it holds.
 Never allow moss to dry out completely.

 WillGro Potting Instructions